NLKNguyen/vim-starter-kit/README.md

-**Update May 21, 2015**: There are new tools being developed.
-After that, this project will be undergoing major revision.
-Check back in August.
+**Update September 4, 2015** This project is temporarily discontinued.
+It will be undergoing major revision at some point in the future.

 #Vim Starter Kit